celsobessa/veritate/README-EN.md

 ## Version History / Changelog

-Check [CHANGELOG.md](CHANGELOG.md) for the iniatiave as a whole, from a global perspective.
+Check [CHANGELOG.md](CHANGELOG.md) for change of the iniatiave as a whole, from a global perspective, and for this repository.
 Each component -- and it's possible sub components -- will have their own Changelog with specific details.

 ## Contributing